svelte-drama/swr/README.md

 })
 ```

-As long as a subscription to `data` or `error` exists, a request to refresh data will be made every `interval` in milliseconds.
+While a subscription to `data` or `error` exists, a request to refresh data will be made if data was last updated at least `interval` milliseconds ago and the current page is visible to the user.

 ### refreshOnFocus